 Rosalie earned a BS in statistics from North Carolina State University.
 She has a wonderful business mind and lives by the concept of multiple steams of income and mitigation of risk.

-All of this is a glimpse into what Rosalie has done, but to understand her character and motivation, factor this into your evaluation: Raising her daughter as a single mom and losing both her parents when her daughter was just two years-old has made Rosalie tough, independent, smart and fierce.
+Raising her daughter as a single mom and losing both her parents when her daughter was just two years old has made Rosalie independent, smart, and fierce.
 Given her journey, Rosalie believes that life is too short and too precious not to have fun.
-“We can choose joy and happiness by taking charge and working through the problems that life throws our way.
-We can put plans into place to make our life less stressful or we can choose to live a life of dread where we do not realize our potential because we have failed to plan with the means that we have been given, or we can put plans into place to make our life less stressful.”
+“We choose joy.
+We can choose to live a life of dread because we have failed to plan with what we have been given, or we can put plans into place to make our life less stressful.”